William-Robert-Robertson/WildCamera/Development_Environment/Image_Sensor_Integration.md

 # Make modules takes some time on NXP Debian with 6.6 kernel so a cross-compile rather than a native build is reccomended:
 sudo make modules

+# For cross-compile:
+# sudo make modules # Gives inefficient use of processor cores.
+# To make much more efficient use of processor cores on native compile or cross compile 🙂:
+# To get the number of processor cores :
+echo $(nproc)
+sudo make modules -j$(( $(nproc) * 2 ))
+# Native:
+# The above gives 100 % CPU usage on all 4 cores while consuming up to 1.29 GB of 1.59 GB RAM
+# During CC drivers/extcon/extcon-usb-gpio.o memory usage went up to 1.43 G and the compile appeared to crash but spontaneously started going again.
+# Cross compile
+# The above gives 100 % CPU usage on all 12 cores while consuming up to 9.1 GB of 32 GB RAM
 # Cross compile started at 18:23 hrs on development machine

 # Modules are located in the lib directory in the root file system of the OS (lib is an abbreviation of library)